gbitz/dotaStats/journal.md

 Looking to have more time to research my project
 ### Week 2-25-19 -> 3-3-19
 Added RoleDao table with many to one relationship.
 Added RoleDoa, Role.java, and RoleDao tests.
+### Week 3-4-19 -> 3-10-19
+Feeling a little behind.
+I plan on creating all Jsps this week and attempting to display user data on them.
+Still researching the best way to use my api for my MVP

+Finished Exercise deploying to AWS